Bellevue Loop Project – Phase 2

-Piedmont is working hard to deliver safe and reliable natural gas throughout our Tennessee region.
+Piedmont is working hard to deliver safe and reliable natural gas throughout our service territory in Tennessee.
 As part of this commitment, we are working diligently every day on the safe operation, design and installation of our natural gas transmission system and local distribution networks.

 Project Overview

-In response to the increased demand for natural gas in Davidson County, Tenn., Piedmont Natural Gas plans to install approximately 200 feet of pipeline along U.S. Highway 70 South near the intersection of U.S. Highway 70 South and Harpeth Valley Road.
+In response to the increased demand for natural gas in Davidson County, Tenn., Piedmont Natural Gas plans to install approximately 9,100 feet of pipeline within Tennessee Valley Authority (TVA) right-of-way between Coley Davis Road and Old Harding Pike.
 This project will address the increased demand and continue providing safe, affordable and reliable natural gas service to the area.

 We have met with local officials, landowners and other stakeholders to hear viewpoints from across our community.
 Our goal is to take our neighbors’ concerns into consideration while meeting our customers’ needs.